Promo code SPRING2022 will be automatically applied at checkout!

 • Being of a certain ethnicity, such as African American, Hispanic, American Indian, or Alaskan Native, Pacific Islander, or Asian American

 Diabetes is a chronic condition where the body either doesn't produce enough insulin or is unable to effectively use the insulin it produces.
-This leads to consistently elevated blood sugar levels, which can have serious long-term health consequences such as cardiovascular disease and kidney failure.
+This leads to consistently elevated glucose levels, which can have serious long-term health consequences such as cardiovascular disease and kidney failure.

-On the other hand, prediabetes is a condition where blood sugar levels are higher than normal but not yet high enough to be classified as a diagnosis of diabetes.
+On the other hand, prediabetes is a condition where glucose levels are higher than normal but not yet high enough to be classified as a diagnosis of diabetes.
 It serves as a warning sign and an opportunity for early intervention.

 People with prediabetes have a high risk of developing type 2 diabetes and other associated health complications.
 However, studies also show that prediabetes can be reversed with lifestyle changes like healthy eating, regular exercise, and weight management.